haydencase0/BWLArchipelago/README.md

 **A technology wasn't granted**
 - Check `BepInEx/LogOutput.log` for any warnings about unknown technology names.
 - Some technologies may have name mismatches between the APworld and the game.
-Report these as issues on the GitHub page.
+Report these as issues on the GitHub page or on Discord.

-**The library timer gets stuck**
-- This should not happen in the current version.
-If it does, cancel the current research and re-queue it.
-- Check `BepInEx/LogOutput.log` and report the issue on GitHub.

 ---